 So how can you protect your child at the playground?
 Remember that children are much more likely to be harmed by exposure to chemicals in their environment than adults because they are smaller (so the exposure is greater) and because their bodies are still developing.
 This is why it’s important to significantly reduce (or try to eliminate) any contact your child may have with substances that are known or suspected to be harmful.
 If you have more than one playground in your area, choose the one that doesn’t have a recycled rubber play surface.

 Parents can actively persuade local officials that playgrounds should use wood chips rather than recycled rubber or other substances that are less safe when children fall, and more dangerous in terms of chemicals that they breathe or get on their hands.

-The Centers for Disease Control and Prevention (CDC), Consumer Product Safety Commission (CPSC) and EPA all recommend that you teach your child the importance of frequent hand washing, especially after playing outside and before eating.
-Also, if you notice any loose tire shreds or other debris on your child after being at the playground, remove his/her shoes and clothing before entering the home.16
+The CDC, Consumer Product Safety Commission (CPSC) and EPA all recommend that you teach your child the importance of frequent hand washing, especially after playing outside and before eating.15 Also, if you notice any loose tire shreds or other debris on your child after being at the playground, remove his/her shoes and clothing before entering the home.16

 To learn more about artificial turf and concerns about cancer risks for kids and young adults, watch this ESPN news video here.

 All articles on our website have been approved by Dr. Diana Zuckerman and other senior staff.